almazankaze/SoftwareEngineering/pairwise_testing/README.md

 other  |  sesame |  one      |  no      |  fries |  out
 other  |  none   |  two      |  yes     |  onion |  in
 ```

+## Final possible tests

+Now left with 8 test cases as opposed to 96 :+1: